co-design-hybrid/co-design-hybrid/README.md

 Co-design workshops are not the end!
 Following a continuous improvement process, facilitators needs to regularly re-visit their hybrid arrangement to calibrate organizational preferences and the site's collaborative development practice.

 # Acknowledgement <a name="acknowledgement"></a>
-Main contributors of this repository: [Zhendong Wang](https://www.linkedin.com/in/zhendow/), [Kayla Fathi](https://www.linkedin.com/in/kaylafathi/) and [Tobias Schimmer](https://www.bwl.uni-mannheim.de/en/heinzl/team/external/prof-dr-tobias-schimmer/).
+Main contributors of this repository are [Zhendong Wang](https://www.linkedin.com/in/zhendow/), [Kayla Fathi](https://www.linkedin.com/in/kaylafathi/) and [Tobias Schimmer](https://www.bwl.uni-mannheim.de/en/heinzl/team/external/prof-dr-tobias-schimmer/).
+If you have questions with this co-design approach, please do not hesitate to contact us.

 In addition, our special thanks to,
 * [Yi-Hung Chou](https://yihungchou.com/),
 * [Jack Taylor](https://www.linkedin.com/in/jack-taylor-73921484/),